Overview

 UX Value Over Tech Complexity

-Technical prototyping challenges (variables, CTAs) must not overshadow the core value of the UX design.
+Technical prototyping challenges (variables, CTAs) must not overshadow the core value of the

 Key Action